-See details below for PE Uniform which will be introduced from the beginning of the school year 2021/2022.
+See details below for PE Uniform which was introduced from the beginning of the school year 2021/2022.

-- School Tracksuit top: Crewneck or Quarter Zip options available. - School Tracksuit Bottoms or Leggings options available. - Optional T Shirt also available.
+- School Tracksuit top: Crewneck or Quarter Zip options available.

+- School Tracksuit Bottoms.

+- Optional T Shirt also available.

 Runners for PE should be non-marking.
 Light runners such as Converse or Canvas shoes are not suitable as they are unsafe.